• Skip to primary navigation

 Once you have these soft baked, gooey Gluten Free Oatmeal Chocolate Chip Cookies you will never want to eat another cookie, they’re so good!!

+Gluten free oatmeal chocolate chip cookies are about to win your heart.
 I’m always thrilled when asked to reproduce a classic recipe with a gluten-free spin, especially dessert.
-My goal is to showcase that healthy living doesn’t require sacrifice in taste or time.
 So you could imagine my enthusiasm when an old-time favorite was requested: Oatmeal Cookies.
 Challenge accepted!

 My track record is pretty solid with cookies of all shapes and sizes.
-I’m partial to the classics like these Perfectly Chewy Chocolate Chip Cookies, The Best Peanut Butter Cookie, Shortbread Cookies, and my Soft Baked Ginger Molasses Cookies.
+I’m partial to the classics like The Best Peanut Butter Cookie, Shortbread Cookies, and my Soft Baked Ginger Molasses Cookies.
 Pair any of those listed with a big ole’ glass of ice-cold milk – I’m one happy camper.

 These Oatmeal Cookies are insanely better than any traditional brown sugar heavy recipe I’ve come across.
 Fair warning – you may or may not be transported to a quaint bakery when the sheet pan is pulled out of the oven.
 They’re that good.
 With crispy edges and a soft center, they’re deliciously chewy and impossible to eat just one.